partlyhuman/PblPom/README.md

 This is a customizable, multilingual, simple, and attractive work timer.
 You can use it with the Pomodoro Technique® or other time management systems.
+Optionally, run the httpebble app on your phone, and your settings will be saved.

 We are looking for translators.
 Adding a language is easy.
 Fork the repository, add your language to the `PomLanguage` enum in `pom_text.h`, and add an entry in